sabrichu/sabrinaxnine/README.md

 _[Sabrina x Nine](https://sabrinaxnine.com)_ is a web project created by Tamara Chu.

-My father wanted to name me Sabrina, after the heroine of the Audrey Hepburn film; my mother wanted all her children to have names that start with the letter T. As a compromise, they decided to call me Sabrina, but only for two years.

-We hide in our usernames and passwords parts of ourselves that don't seem to fit anywhere else: our childhood nicknames, our favorite song lyrics, our hopeful little beacons of identity.
-In this way Sabrina will always be mine, safely tucked away in a nonsensical email address; as though by disappearing at age 2, she transformed, like a dying mortal touched by divine mercy, into a tender white bunny shape-shifting in the underbrush, forever freed from the remorse of lives unlived.

 ## Thanks

-Thank you to everyone whose feedback and encouragement buoyed me through years of on-and-off development: Aaron Hui, Blake Conway, Daniel Lucas, Drew Lopshire, Drew Ritter, Grayson Stebbins, Jeff Harris, Karen Hsu, Kat King, Matt Cosby, and Monica Cuenca.
-And of course thank you to my parents, for their marital negotiation skills.

 Credit and respect to the photographers, coders, musicians, scientists, and other creatives who freely offered their work for others to transform into new stories (enumerated below).